 How did it feel to be in these couples' bedrooms?

 It was super nice to be able to capture these intimate and spontaneous moments.
 I always have an idea of what I want to capture before we start shooting, but when you're in an actual bedroom you sometimes see things that aren't what you'd imagined.
 Sure, it can get a bit awkward, but the couples have each other to hang onto, so most of the time it was fun.
 Plus, the best pictures are often the very first ones I take, so my sessions are usually short.
 A lot of the couples didn't mind being naked in front of the camera as well, and that's an incredible gift to a photographer when you are looking for something special and personal.

-Which is your favourite portrait and what's the story behind it?
+Which is your favorite portrait and what's the story behind it?

 It feels like choosing between my children, but I love the black-and-white image of the couple spinning around as if they're dancing.
 I get such a free and loving feeling from it.
 I know the couple through a friend, like almost all of the couples in the book.
 The project has created a great network of cool young people.
 I also love the cover of the book, which was shot in Cape Town.
 We were shooting with the very last light and the combination of the fireworks in the background, the sea and their beautiful kiss makes the perfect "young love" moment.

-I really like the picture of the couple kissing in the car - who are they and what's their story?
+I really like the picture of the couple kissing in the car - it's just like a picture I once saw of my parents in their 20s.
+Who are they and what's their story?

 That's the son of a colleague with his girlfriend.
 They are so in love, and such sweet people!
 It was one of the very first images I took.
 It helped set the tone for the rest of the project.

 Is there going to be part two?
 If so, can I please be in it?